Bachelor level courses 2016

-We will not offer intensive graduate courses (3 weeks of teaching + 3 weeks home project assignment) in 2015.
+We will not offer intensive graduate level courses (3 weeks of teaching + 3 weeks home project assignment) in 2016.

 You cannot follow courses that take place at the same time - exams will also most likely be held at the same time.
 It is therefore very important that you check the course timetable before selecting courses.

-You can withdraw from courses on 20 June 2015 at the latest.
+Students can withdraw from courses depending on the student category.

 All courses include Preliminary Assignments in class 1.

 To provide students with an incentive to start learning about the subject matter of the course before the start of the classes with a formalized activity that will ‘jump-start’ their learning, thereby assisting them to get maximum value from the course.

 These assignments should focus on introductory material on the subject of the course (text chapters, journal papers, video clips, etc.) with the aim of preparing for a specified task scheduled for Class 1 (first week of classes).
 The work required from students should equate to 4‐5 hours of preparation.